When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 • • What is the easiest app to add music to a video?

 For beginners, Apple Clips and Canva are the easiest.
-They have simple layouts and built-in music that automatically fits the length of your video.
+They have simple layouts and built-in music that automatically fit the length of your video.
 Perfect for quick edits.

 • • Can I add my songs to video apps?

 Yes.
-Apps like Adobe Premiere Rush, CapCut, and InShot let you upload your own music files or import songs from your device or apps like GarageBand.
+Apps like Premiere on iPhone, CapCut, and InShot let you upload your own music files or import songs from your device or apps like GarageBand.
 Just make sure the file format works with the app.

 • • What is the pro app to add music to a video?

-For professionals, Adobe Premiere Rush is the best choice.
-It has strong editing tools, a user-friendly design, unlimited exports in the free plan, animated titles you can customize, and a big library of free tracks.
+For professionals, Premiere on iPhone is the best choice.
+It has strong editing tools, a user-friendly design, unlimited exports in the free plan, multiple audio layers, volume keyframes, auto-ducking, and soundtrack syncing across devices.

 • • Can I add a few music tracks to one video?